-Medication Therapy Management
+Medication Therapy Management Program

 The Medication Therapy Management program is designed to help improve medication therapy outcomes by identifying gaps in care, addressing medication adherence, and recognizing potential cost savings opportunities.
-The program is designed for customers that satisfy all three of the following criteria:
+The program is designed for patients that satisfy certain CMS criteria.

-- Have at least three of the following conditions: Chronic Heart Failure (CHF), Diabetes, Dyslipidemia, Hypertension, and Osteoporosis - Take at least seven Part D prescription drugs from select classes; and
+Eligible patients are automatically enrolled into the program and sent a welcome letter encouraging them to call to complete their comprehensive medication review (CMR) before their annual wellness visit.
+Patients who call speak with a clinical pharmacist who will review with them their prescriptions, over-the-counter medications, herbal therapies, and dietary supplements.
+Any potential drug therapy problems (DTPs) identified during the call will be sent to the prescribing provider and/or PCP by mail or fax, along with an updated list of the patient's medication history through the previous four months.
+The patient will also receive an individualized letter that includes their personal medication record of all medications discussed and a medication action plan.

-• Are likely to incur annual costs for covered drugs greater than or equal to \$4,255 Eligible customers are automatically enrolled into the program and sent a welcome letter encouraging each customer to call to complete their Comprehensive Medication Review (CMR) before their annual wellness visit with their primary care provider, so the customer can take their medication list to the appointment.
-A comprehensive medication review is a personal review of prescriptions, OTC medications, herbal therapies, and dietary supplements with a clinical pharmacist.
-After the completion of the CMR, any potential drug therapy problems (DTPs) that were identified are sent to the prescribing provider and/or primary care provider by mail or fax.
-Along with DTPs, the provider also receives an updated list of the customer's medication history through the previous 4 months.
-Also, an individualized letter, which includes a personal medication record of all medications discussed and a medication action plan, is mailed to the customer.
-If the customer has any questions or comments about the medication plan, a phone number is provided for follow up.
-In addition to the CMR, customers also receive targeted medication reviews (TMRs) quarterly.
-The TMRs are automatically generated and completed electronically to review for specific DTPs.
-If any DTPs are identified, a letter may be mailed or faxed to the prescribing provider and/or primary care provider.
+In addition to this review, patients may also receive quarterly targeted medication reviews (TMRs).
+These reviews are generated using the medication therapy management software to review for specific drug therapy problems.
+If any drug therapy programs are identified, a letter may be mailed or faxed to the prescribing provider and/or PCP.

-There is no additional cost for participation in the MTM program.
-MTM Program CMR completion rate is a Part D Star rating based off the percentage of customers who meet eligibility criteria for MTM program and who receive a CMR.
-Refer eligible customers to the MTM program at 1-800-625-9432 to complete their annual CMR.
+There is no additional cost for participation in the medication therapy management program.
+The Medication Therapy Management Program Comprehensive Medication Review completion rate is a Part D Star rating based off the percentage of patients who meet eligibility criteria for a medication therapy management program and who receive a comprehensive medication review.